chef/automate/components/docs-chef-io/content/automate/ha.md

 {{< note >}}
 Chef Automate HA for Managed Services has default port 7392 for Managed Postgresql and 9200 for Managed Opensearch.
 You can also change to your custom port.
 {{< /note >}}
-### Chef Automate HA Architecture for AWS OnPremise / AWS Non-Managed Minimum Node Cluster
+### Chef Automate HA Architecture for OnPremise Non-Managed Minimum Node Cluster

 ![High Availability Architecture](/images/automate/ha_arch_minnode_cluster.png)